threefoldtecharchive/jumpscaleX_archived/Jumpscale/builders/TEMPLATE/readme.md

 - investigate the template code, try to be consistent
 - there is also a lot of knowledge in js9 zos_sal lots ca be ported to the builders

+## creating instances or not

+In this example we create an instance using our new config manager, this is not always a must, often its enough to only be able to start/stop/test one main instance.